Skip to content

 Galina Gabriely, PhD

-Dr. Galina Gabriely is a tumor immunologist investigating immune suppression in brain tumors and other types of cancer.
-She is an instructor in the lab of Dr. Howard Weiner in the Neurology Department at Brigham and Women's Hospital.
-Galina's main goal is to identify new therapeutic targets for glioblastoma (GBM), the most devastating and currently incurable brain tumor.
+Galina is a tumor immunologist investigating immune suppression in brain tumors and other types of cancer.
+She is an instructor in the Weiner lab in the Neurology Department at Brigham and Women’s Hospital.
+Galina’s main goal is to identify new therapeutic targets for glioblastoma (GBM), the most devastating and currently incurable brain tumor.
 Her interests are focused on identifying tolerogenic mechanisms that impair anti-tumor immunity and developing approaches to overcome the cancer immune suppression for the therapy of GBM and other types of cancer.

 Instructor in Neurology